This is not two checkout pages. It is one door.

 Where Motley Fool Rule Breakers Falls Short

-Best for: Aggressive investors with a 5+ year horizon, comfortable with high volatility, who want concentrated exposure to disruptive innovation.
+Best for: Aggressive investors with a 5+ year horizon who want concentrated disruptors and will ignore the other three Epic books on purpose.

 The Key Differences That Actually Matter